 Navigator Role Description

 The Navigator role (‘Employee’) is central to furthering Banister Advisors’ mission to alleviate the complex emotional and logistical burdens confronting our clients in the face of health crisis, eldercare concerns, end-of-life circumstances, and loss.
-This role reports directly to the General Manager and will work in close collaboration with Banister’s in-house In-take Coordinators and Expeditors, as well as external strategic partners and preferred providers/vendors.
+This Extended Team role reports directly to the Principal and will work in close collaboration with Banister’s Core Navigator Team as well as our Expeditors (research and administrative support).

 This role is responsible for developing, delivering, and coordinating the activities of all Banister Advisors’ Navigation services as the primary liaison with, and on behalf of, clients.
 In addition to such other duties and responsibilities as may be assigned to Employee from time to time by the Company, in the Company’s sole discretion, the Employee shall generally be required to perform the following:

-· Participate in regular meetings with the General Manager and the greater Banister Advisors team;
+· Participate in regular meetings with the Principal and the greater Banister Advisors team;

 · Assess medical/social history and cultural context, client requirements, and preferences upon intake and during the course of the client services engagement in order to develop, monitor, evaluate, and modify Banister Plan of Care materials and implementation activities as needed, based on evolving client and family needs in relation to issues of health crisis, eldercare support, end-of-life planning, dying, death, and/or grief;